A Lady’s Guide to Outdoor Festivals:

 Close on the heels of me writing this piece over a year ago, the silly folks over at Unilever stopped manufacturing Lever 2000 Anti-Bacterial Wipes, making my 2004 Bonnaroo experience an ickier one.
 However, several companies make similar, though not as effective or pleasant-smelling, products.

+Last year’s festivals and outdoor activities introduced me to one of the coolest ideas for men who are supremely confident in their masculinity – the Utilikilt.
 This unique apparel item blends the necessary hooks and pockets of a utility belt and cargo pants with the better air circulation of a skirt.
 Each style has a “Capacity” count as well, which tallies how many bottles of beer you can safely carry in said style.
 Convenience coupled with circulation.
 Seriously, boys, your boys will thank you.

 My 2004 Bonnaroo experience also included a wonderful amendment to my list of personal lighting necessities – the headlamp.
 This handy invention is perfect for the middle-of-the-night port-o-john run and leaves your hands free to make sure your shorts don’t touch the floor.
 It does smoosh your hair, but as with so many other things at outdoor festivals, no one will notice.